 Perhaps the mega-retailer's best-kept secret, you can shop one-of-a-kind rugs alongside their more easily identifiable modern rugs.
 With well over 100,000 to choose from on a given day, it can feel a bit like going to the digital version of a flea market—but if you’re up for it, you’ll find a wide range of options at a range of price points.
 There aren’t many other places where you can find vintage area rugs under $250 sold alongside rugs that sell for close to $200,000.

-Chairish takes some of the guesswork out of buying second-hand from sellers across the country by vetting each item and coordinating selling.
+Chairish takes some of the guesswork out of buying second-hand by vetting each item and coordinating selling.
 Their rugs come from antique stores and dealers across the country, allowing you to peruse a wide variety of rugs from the comfort of your couch.

 You can shop rugs by style and size, or look at seller’s individual pages if you like their inventory.
 You can even peruse items close to you that could be picked up in a matter of days, no shipping required.